-When there is something wrong with the devices, the screen will appear so that you can find the details of events that have gone wrong and correct it.
+When there is something wrong with the devices, the screen will appear as below so you can find the details of events that have gone wrong and correct them.

 The red 'X' indicates that connection is lost with the host.